-The seL4 microkernel provides a message-passing mechanism for communication between threads.
-The mechanism is also used for communication with kernel-provided services.
+The seL4 microkernel provides a message-passing IPC mechanism for communication between threads.
+The same mechanism is also used for communication with kernelprovided services.
 Messages are sent by invoking a capability to a kernel object.
-Messages sent to synchronous (Endpoint) and asynchronous (AsyncEP) IPC endpoints are destined for other threads; messages sent to objects of other types are processed by the kernel.
-This chapter describes the common message format, the two types of endpoints, and how they can be used for communication between applications.
+Messages sent to Endpoint are destined for other threads, while messages sent to other objects are processed by the kernel.
+This chapter describes the common message format, endpoints, and how they can be used for communication between applications.